DavidWells/serverless-workshop/_instructor/events/step-functions/README.md

                 End: true
     ```

-4. In `serverless.yml`, reference the Output value of the state machine. ${self:resources.Outputs.MyStateMachine.Value} in the `enviroment` variables
+4. In `serverless.yml`, reference the Output value of the state machine. ${self:resources.Outputs.MyStateMachine.Value} in the `environment` variables

 5. In `serverless.yml`, Attach the need `iamRoleStatements` to Allow access to step functions `states:*`